opendistro-for-elasticsearch/kibana-notebooks/docs/dev/Kibana-Notebooks-Design-Proposal.md

   - Zeppelin Backend will provide one stop shop for interpreters, runtime-environments and storage adaptors
 - Cons:
   - Users will not be free to customize Zeppelin Backend runtime-environment/storage adaptors
-  - Need to develop a new storage adaptor for Zeppelin to store notebooks as Elasticsearch indices (POC Doc)
+  - Need to develop a new storage adaptor for Zeppelin to store notebooks as Elasticsearch indices [(PoC details)](../../poc/docs/Zeppelin_ODFE_Storage.md)
   - Difficult to maintain releases, as we have to sync version currency/patches to Zeppelin code repository

 **4.4.2 Version 2:** In this architecture, Backends are switchable with two options of Default backend (Markdown, Visualization support) or Apache Zeppelin Backend (25+ interpreter support)